JuliaDynamics/DrWatson.jl/docs/src/index.md

 !!! info "Poster for DrWatson"
     If you prefer having a concise and visual summary of DrWatson we have prepared a poster for it!
 Check out the [Poster](@ref) section!

+!!! tip "Star us on GitHub!"
+    If you like DrWatson the please consider starring the [GitHub repository](https://github.com/JuliaDynamics/DrWatson.jl).
+This gives as an accurate lower bound of the number of people the software has helped!

 ## Rationale
 Have you thought things like: